 However, it is possible to over complicate things leading to more unnecessary worry.

-Really if you just measure levels properly using a hygrometer, keep a close eye on them and stick to a regular misting schedule your chameleon will be fine and healthy under your care.
+Really if you just measure levels properly using a hygrometer, keep a close eye on them and stick to a regular misting schedule your chameleon will be fine.